podipo/skellago/README.md

 # Installation

-Your development environment will need to be running a linux or OS X.  If you're on Windows, fire up a VM with linux.
+Your development environment will need to be a Linux or OS X.  If you're on Windows, fire up a VM with Linux.

 You will need a working docker container and the docker client.
 Follow the instructions in the [Docker installation guide](https://docs.docker.com/installation/#installation) for your operating system.